Olaplex vs K18: Which Bond-Support Treatment Is Worth It?

 Round 1: Damaged and Chemically Treated Hair

 This is the use case both brands are built for.
-Bleached, colored, permed, or heat-damaged hair has broken disulfide bonds in the keratin structure.
-Both treatments target this problem through different mechanisms.
+Bleached, colored, permed, or heat-damaged hair can feel weaker, rougher, less elastic, and more breakage-prone.
+Both treatments target that damage story through different bond-focused technologies.

 Olaplex No. 3 Hair Perfector